Royal Institution of South Wales: History

 The Royal Institution of South Wales, prior to its royal patronage, was originally known as the Swansea Philosophical and Literary Society.
 In 1835, George Grant Francis founded the society and within one week of creating its prospectus, had gained over 50 annual subscribers.
 Following this, two meetings were held on Castle Bailey Street in the Town Hall, during which the Society was established by Francis and several other founders.
 One of these meetings was chaired by the Vicar of Swansea, Reverend W. Hewson.

 Within a year of establishing the Society, its founders applied for royal patronage.
 At the request of the Institution’s assembly, John Henry Vivian, Member of Parliament for Swansea (1832-1855), contacted Lord John Russell, petitioning patronage from Queen Victoria.
 In their letter of application, it stated that due to its location in a central mining and manufacturing region, the Institution presents opportunities for scientific study including Geology and Mineralogy.

 In 1838, the royal patronage was approved, and Queen Victoria agreed to be the Institution’s patroness.
 Following this consent, the Swansea Philosophical and Literary Society was renamed as the Royal Institution of South Wales.
 During World War II the Institution suffered several explosions and as a result, experienced extensive damage to its roofs and windows.
-During this time, the exhibits were evacuated, and the building was later closed to repair and refurbish destruction caused by the war.
+During this time, the exhibits were evacuated, and the building was later closed to repair and refurbish the destruction caused by the war.
 The Institution was established to support the growth of Swansea’s scientific community, and served to distinguish South Wales as an industrial, cultural, and commercial center.
 The RISW offered its members the opportunity to study and become involved in a wide range of fields, with natural history and botany being the most popular amongst its upper-class subscribers.